mph-/lcapy/doc/schematics.rst

 Components
 ==========

-Only linear, time-invariant, components can be analyzed.
+Only linear, time-invariant, components can be analyzed by Lcapy.
+However, many others can be drawn.

 Crystals